navinnm/navinnm/README.md

 # Hi there, I'm Navin! 👋

 ## About Me
-- 👀 I'm interested in **Full-stack development, E-commerce solutions, and Open source contributions**
+- 👀 I'm interested in **Full-stack development, E-commerce solutions (Shopify, WooCommerce), and Open source contributions**
 - 🌱 I'm currently learning **Advanced DevOps practices and cloud architecture**
-- 💞️ I'm looking to collaborate on **Open source projects, Web applications, and Shopify development**
+- 💞️ I'm looking to collaborate on **Open source projects, Web applications, Shopify development, and WordPress/WooCommerce solutions**
 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/navinkumar-m/)**
 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: **I can debug code faster with a cup of coffee in hand than most people can with a full IDE setup!**